This Step: Get a Drivers License

 Get a Drivers License in Minnesota

 First-time drivers of any age must pass a road test to land a Minnesota drivers license.
-To get a provisional license, you must be at least 16 years of age and have held a valid instruction permit for either:
+To get a provisional license, you must be at least 16 years old and have held a valid instruction permit for either:

 Getting a moving violation or alcohol/controlled substance violation will postpone the time it take to get a provisional license.